-While they 100% want to get out as many participants as possible – at a very, very nominal fee to play organized sports – their hope is to build on the one MAJOR and one MINOR team they had for the 2017 season, by adding a MIN of 32 players between the age of 6-8 years old… With the registration costs for the younger group being reimbursed to them providing they attend at least 60% of the event’s games or practices.
+While they 100% want to get out as many participants as possible – at a very, very nominal fee to play organized sports – their hope is to continue to build on the steps taken from both the 2017 and 2018 seasons by having one MAJOR team again, and 3-4 ROOKIE teams for 2019.

 7. “Will TDC Still Have The Summer Fun League”?
 (JPB Program).

 That will always be looked out from year to year… However, for the 2019 Season we’ve created an exciting NEW opportunity to involve Jack Thompson of 5TOOL baseball..
 All the details can be found at www.JustPlayBall.Live …. and prepare for a great season of baseball!!

 8. “What volunteer positions could we do besides what’s shown on the normal registration forms”.